hkamel/MCW-IoT-for-business/Whiteboard design session/WDS trainer guide - IoT for business.md

 *IoT Devices*

 1. Which data ingest service would you use for this scenario, IoT Hub or Event Hubs?
-Be specific
+Be specific.

 2. How will you process the vehicle telemetry data locally to only send important data about driver performance or potential mechanical issues while the bus is in transit, with limited data connectivity?